lkodinsson/MARS/Basic/PHB.md

 Make an attack on a target with one of your wielded weapons or with your bare hands.

-When making an attack, first roll your appropriate combat skill to hit your target versus their deflection.
-Then roll your weapon's damage.
-Grazing hits deal half damage after damage reduction.
-Critical hits ignore all damage reduction and get a bonus to damage as specified by that weapon.
-The minimum amount of damage that can be dealt by a hit that grazes or better is 1 damage.
+When making an attack, first roll your appropriate combat skill against your target's deflection.
+A result of a graze or better is considered a hit.

+On a hit, you then roll your weapon's damage.
+Both grazing hits and successful hits are reduced by the target's damage reduction.
+Damage from grazing hits are then further reduced by half.
+Critical hits both ignore damage reduction and deal bonus damage as specified by the weapon used.
+The minimum amount of damage that is dealt by a hit is 1 damage.

 Additional attacks made during the same turn get a -4 penalty to hit for each attack you made before it in the same turn.
 This penalty applies to all forms of attack actions.
 This is known as the *multiple attack penalty*.
 Attacks made as a reaction are exempt from this penalty (such as by a readied action).